School’s out for

 done up as Ladies, M’Luds.

-So we are prepared when he brings in
+So I am almost prepared when he brings in

-a new boy who seems already old and beaten
+a new boy (who looks already old and beaten)

 and heartily invites him